Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 5 Times Using After Effects over Premiere Pro just makes sense:

-3. After Effects is also an amazing tool for visual effects.
+3. After Effects is also an amazing tool for visual effects and compositing.

 4. While both softwares are adept at video masking.
 Adobe After Effects offers its users more control and precision allowing for a smoother final outcome.